 This keeps you in control of the shoot, which is important because if you don’t have something like this in your contract, what are you going to do if a client shows up with two of her friends and a boyfriend and two are on their phones talking while one decides to take some BTS (behind the scenes) video of their friend and you for their Instagram and there’s just noise and chaos and distraction everywhere?

-See how I snuck that in there, deep in this article?
-So now there’s like this secret club of those of us who have stuck it out like a trooper, as opposed to those who have given up and decided to check their Facebook page.
+So, now there’s like this secret club of those of us who have stuck it out like a trooper, as opposed to those who have given up and decided to check their Facebook page.

 You see, running a successful business is not always fun.
 It takes tiny steps taken everyday, every week, every month, year after year — and some of it is boring and dull… like this.
 So, don’t give up.
 It doesn’t happen over night but if you keep moving forward you’ll get there.

-Tenth Section — Indemnification
+Ninth Section — Indemnification

 This part deals with indemnification, or rather, what damages the client will receive if you fail to live up to your part of the contract — mainly, if you’re unable to show up for a client’s shoot due to an emergency or to circumstances outside of your control.

-Eleventh Section — Conflict Resolution and Arbitration
+Tenth Section — Conflict Resolution

-This section states how a dispute will be resolved between photographer and client if it can’t be worked out between the two parties and an outside legal authority is required.
+This part states how a dispute will be resolved between photographer and client if it can’t be worked out between the two parties and an outside legal authority is required.
 Hopefully things won’t get to that point but if it does, this section outlines what body will govern that.

 And that’s it!